Node of Ranvier: Structure

 The internodes are the myelin segments and the gaps between are referred to as nodes.
 The size and the spacing of the internodes vary with the fiber diameter in a curvilinear relationship that is optimized for maximal conduction velocity.
-The size of the nodes span from 1–2 μm whereas the internodes can be up to (and occasionally even greater than)1.5 millimetres long, depending on the axon diameter and fiber type.
+The size of the nodes span from 1–2 μm whereas the internodes can be up to (and occasionally even greater than) 1.5 millimetres long, depending on the axon diameter and fiber type.

 The structure of the node and the flanking paranodal regions are distinct from the internodes under the compact myelin sheath, but are very similar in CNS and PNS.
 The axon is exposed to the extra-cellular environment at the node and is constricted in its diameter.
 The decreased axon size reflects a higher packing density of neurofilaments in this region, which are less heavily phosphorylated and are transported more slowly.
 Vesicles and other organelles are also increased at the nodes, which suggest that there is a bottleneck of axonal transport in both directions as well as local axonal-glial signaling.

 When a longitudinal section is made through a myelinating Schwann cell at the node, three distinctive segments are represented: the stereotypic internode, the paranodal region, and the node itself.
 In the internodal region, the Schwann cell has an outer collar of cytoplasm, a compact myelin sheath, and inner collar of cytoplasm, and the axolemma.
 At the paranodal regions, the paranodal cytoplasm loops contact thickenings of the axolemma to form septate –like junctions.
 In the node alone, the axolemma is contacted by several Schwann microvilli and contains a dense cytoskeletal undercoating.

 Differences in the central and peripheral nervous systems

 Although freeze fracture studies have revealed that the nodal axolemma in both the CNS and PNS is enriched in intra-membranous particles (IMPs) compared to the internode, there are some structural differences reflecting their cellular constituents.
 In the PNS, specialized microvilli project from the outer collar of Schwann cells and come very close to nodal axolemma of large fibers.
 The projections of the Schwann cells are perpendicular to the node and are radiating from the central axons.
 However, in the CNS, one or more of the astrocytic processes come in close vicinity of the nodes.
 Researchers declare that these processes stem from multi-functional astrocytes, as opposed to from a population of astrocytes dedicated to contacting the node.
 On the other hand, in the PNS, the basal lamina that surrounds the Schwann cells is continuous across the node.
+A study suggests that in the CNS, nerve cells individually alter the size of the nodes to tune conduction speeds, leading node length to vary much more across different axons than within one.